Bake to the roots

 • 8

 How about another recipe for Easter made with some yeast?
-Something typical but not quite typical? ;) This time I made a classic bake aka.
-Hot Cross Buns but went for the not so classic version of a Hot Cross Bun Loaf.
+Something typical but not quite typical?
+This time I made a classic bake aka.
+Hot Cross Buns but went for the not-so-classic version of a Hot Cross Bun Loaf.
 I think it turned out pretty rad!
+It has become one of our favorite Easter bakes these days.

 Hot Cross Bun Loaf | Bake to the roots